jwkidd3/splunk_adv_v3/README.md

 ### Included in This Repository
 - 14 hands-on labs with detailed instructions
-- 6 Reveal.js presentations
+- 6 comprehensive Reveal.js presentations (one for each session)
-- Sample data sets
+- Sample data sets (~450,000 events)
 - SPL query examples
 - Solution guides
 - Utility scripts